Akanksha Arora

 I am a PhD candidate in Economics at the University of California, Santa Barbara, and I expect to complete my degree in June 2026.

 My research lies at the intersection of demography, education, and labor markets in developing countries, with a particular focus on women’s economic and social outcomes.
-I study how large-scale policy changes such as expansions in schooling and shifts in labor market opportunities shape key life decisions such as education, marriage, fertility, and intra-household dynamics.
+I study how large-scale policy changes such as expansions in schooling and shifts in labor market opportunities shape key life decisions such as education, marriage, fertility, intra-household dynamics, and intergenerational outcomes.
 By combining multiple data sources and leveraging policy variation across cohorts and regions, I examine how institutional changes affect both individual outcomes and broader social structures.

 In my job market paper, I examine the long-term effects of school construction on marriage markets in India.
 I show how increased access to education affects not only women’s schooling attainment, but also marriage timing and patterns of assortative matching.